FAQs and TIPS

 Ericsson military surplus field telephone – How to setup up these amazingly tough field telephones.
 At flying events in countries where handheld radios cannot be used for one reason or another, these field telephones are the #1 choice.

 Extreme Sports – We are not crazy for doing these things.
 See the essay at the bottom of this page, "Will Gadd on dangerous sports".

-FAR 103 Notes – Cpt.
-Jack Brown explains the real meaning behind FAA regulations for PG pilots
+FAR 103 notes – Cpt.
+Jack Brown explains the real meaning behind FAA regulations for PG pilots per "see and avoid".

-Flapping your glider – a risky maneuver but under the right conditions, it could be useful.
+Flapping your glider – under the right conditions it is useful

 General Training Information – Basic info about paragliding training